Chart Color Schemes

 Churchill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-Zero projects have been identified by AreaSearch that could potentially impact this area.
-Notable projects include Ipswich Hospital Expansion Stage 2, Ipswich Better Bus Network, Ipswich Smart City Program, and Ipswich AOD Residential Rehabilitation Facility (West Moreton Recovery), with the following list detailing those most likely to be relevant.
+No infrastructure changes in the area will influence performance more than major projects.
+AreaSearch has identified zero projects that could impact the area.
+Key projects include Ipswich Hospital Expansion Stage 2, Ipswich Better Bus Network, Ipswich Smart City Program, and Ipswich AOD Residential Rehabilitation Facility (West Moreton Recovery).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.